Navid200/xDrip/docs/Nightscout/NS_setup.md

 Tap on Base URL.
 Enter the following.
 https://<span style="color:orange">ThisIsMyPassword</span>@<span style="color:green">justaname\.chickenkiller\.com</span>/api/v1/

 That's it.
-Your xDrip readings should now upload to your Nightscout on Google Cloud.
+Your xDrip readings should now upload to your Nightscout.